 Transportation in Lisbon

-Lisbon has a good transportation network which connects every part of the city with reasonable fees.
-A rental car might of course be needed when travelling into regions in depth with inefficient public transportation, but in general, public transportation of Lisbon should be enough to take tourists everywhere.
+Lisbon has a good transportation network that connects every part of the city with reasonable fees.
+A rental car might of course be needed when traveling into regions in-depth with inefficient public transportation, but in general, public transportation of Lisbon should be enough to take tourists everywhere.